-To dimension your part, you need make three new layers: the Dimension layer for dimensions, the Center layer for centerlines, and the Text layer for text and notes.
-To create the layers, select the New button to add a new layer under the 0 layer.
-Immediately, the layer name is ready for editing, so type "Dimension" and hit ENTER twice to add your next new layer.
-Type "Center" and hit ENTER twice to add another new layer.
-Type "Text" and ENTER once to finish adding new layers.
-Next, you need to assign the layers different colors to help distinguish between them.
-To change the Dimension layer color, place your mouse arrow over the color box in the Dimension layer row and single left click with your mouse.
+To dimension our part, you need make three new layers, the Dimension layer for dimensions, the Center layer for centerlines, and the Text layer for text and notes.
+To create the layers, select the New button to add a new line ready for editing under the 0 layer.
+Immediately, the layer name is ready for editing, so type, "Dimension", and ENTER twice to add another new layer.
+Type, "Center", and ENTER twice to add another new layer.
+Type, "Text", and ENTER once to finish adding new layers.
+Next, you need to add different colors to help distinguish between your layers.
+To change colors, place your mouse arrow over the color box in the Dimension layer row and single left click with your mouse.
 The Select Color window will appear in front of the Layers Properties Manager (Figure 3.3).
-Select red from the

-Standards Colors row and select the OK button.
+Select red from the Standards Colors row and select the OK button.
 You will now see that Dimension layer is red.
 Repeat the process to make the Center layer green and the Text layer blue.